 Dundee low emission zones

 Technical work completed to date has considered a wide range of options for the areas which Dundee’s Low Emission Zone (LEZ) should cover.
-It concludes that the best option in terms of balancing all the objectives would be for the LEZ to be the area inside the inner ring road.

 The LEZ will be introduced by the end of 2020.